comrade-coop/apocryph/CONTRIBUTING.md

 ## Rewarding contributions
 Apocryph project is using a decentralized governence model based on [DAO](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) concept.
 Apocryph DAO allocates part of Apocryph token for project contributors.
 On a regular basis, part of that token is be distributed to contributors according to story points of their contributions over period of time.

+Until the **end of 2021**, the rewards for completed story points will be calculated using the following rate: **1 story point will be rewarded with 2000 Apocryph tokens**.